 Our prayers are serious matters: nothing is too insignificant for God to hear, or care.
 God will work all for the glory of His kingdom!

 - 1. If you do not believe this, then you likely won't wrestle with the problem of prayer, but I personally would be highly cautious of such a position, as it can lead to all kinds of theological problems.
-The classical view of God, as omniscient and the greatest possible being, replies on His knowledge of the future.
+The classical view of God, as omniscient and the greatest possible being, relies on His knowledge of the future.

 - 2. Our requests can either be blatantly foolish, such as wanting a pet cobra, or foolish in the sense of us not understanding God's bigger purposes in an impossibly big (for us) and complicated world.